LostLuinor/IoT-Based-Smart-Energy-Monitoring-System/README.md

 # IoT-Based Smart Energy Monitoring System

 ## Overview
 This project implements an **IoT-based Smart Energy Monitoring System** designed to monitor electrical parameters such as voltage, current, power, energy consumption, frequency, and power factor in real-time.
 The system leverages the **ESP8266 Wi-Fi module** and the **PZEM-004T energy sensor** to collect data from a connected load (e.g., a household bulb).
-The data is transmitted via **WebSocket** to a **Flutter-based mobile application** for real-time visualization and a **Python script** for data logging into a CSV file for historical analysis.
+The data is transmitted via **WebSocket** to a **Flutter-based mobile/web application** for real-time visualization and a **Python script** for data logging into a CSV file for historical analysis.
 This solution is cost-effective, scalable, and suitable for smart home or small-scale industrial energy monitoring.

-This repository contains the source code for the ESP8266 firmware, the Flutter mobile application, and the Python logging script, along with documentation and setup instructions.
+This repository contains the source code for the ESP8266 firmware, the Flutter application, and the Python logging script, along with documentation and setup instructions.

 ## Features
 - **Real-Time Monitoring**: Measures and displays electrical parameters (voltage, current, power, energy, frequency, power factor) every 2 seconds.
-- **Mobile Application**: A user-friendly Flutter-based Android app for live data visualization using circular progress indicators.
+- **Mobile/Web Application**: A user-friendly Flutter-based Android app for live data visualization using circular progress indicators.
 - **Data Logging**: A Python script logs data into a CSV file with timestamps for historical analysis.
 - **WebSocket Communication**: Ensures low-latency, bidirectional data transmission between the ESP8266 and clients.
 - **Affordable Hardware**: Built using low-cost components like ESP8266 and PZEM-004T.